[Minor revision–posted 5/19/20 (replaces 3/4/14 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to define policies and procedures applicable to Texas Tech environments where tips and gratuities might be paid to Texas Tech employees.

-REVIEW: This OP will be reviewed in December of odd-numbered years by the Managing Director of Human Resources and Payroll Services, the Associate Vice President for Administration, and the Assistant Vice President for Financial & Managerial Reporting Services with substantive revisions forwarded to the Vice President for Administration and Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in December of odd-numbered years by the Assistant Vice President for Human Resources and the Chief Payroll Officer for Payroll & Tax Services with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.

 The Internal Revenue Service (IRS) has extensive guidelines and requirements for employer reporting and taxation of tip income received by employees (Internal Revenue Code Section 3121).
 Texas Tech has only a few areas where tips are potentially received by employees and has large numbers of employees in areas of food and beverage sales where a tip would be highly unlikely.
 The receipt of any tip or gratuity imposes substantial recordkeeping requirements on the part of each department potentially involved and on the university as a whole.
 Failure to account properly for all tip income received could result in IRS mandated allocation of tip income and tax liability to employees who, in fact, never receive such tips, as well as penalties to the university.